jserrats/djroomba/README.md

 This project contains one (at the moment) django app

-## JOM (Joke of the Month)

-This small project is a weekend project where a telegram bot (in polling mode) is integrated with django.
-The goal is to have a bot where every member of a group chat can forward a funny jokes, and the bot organizes a contest where each participant gets to vote.
-It is important first to declare the group members and Telegram IDs in the admin.

 ## How to use

 Have a `.env` file with the required variables declared in the `docker-compose.yml` then: